 Greg thought that her empathy, remarkable for a woman that stunning, bordered on the Pollyanna.
 His life experience taught him that beautiful girls were bitches.
 These were salad days, yet he’d convinced himself that she was inimitable.
 Until that evening at the restaurant.
 He, finishing his convoluted work story, looked up from his plate to catch her, her angelic face contorted by complete revulsion.
 She was transfixed, watching a woman who had just placed a forkful of cheesecake into her mouth.
 She felt his gaze and the Perfect Hot Saint returned.
 He’d found the thorn on his otherwise flawless rose.

 “Were you my girlfriend,” I said to Maureen, “I wouldn’t bore you with roses on Valentine’s Day, I’d give you . . .
-Peonies!” in yet another bout of barroom bravado from the boy who knew nothing of flowers beyond the funny names; who, come February, would search in vain for their blooms among more traditional fare; who’d eventually have to settle for a perfectly respectable crocus— supplemented with a poem, mind you—that ended:
+Peonies!” in yet another bout of barroom bravado from the boy who knew nothing of peonies beyond the funny name; who, come February, would search in vain for their blooms among more traditional fare; who’d eventually have to settle for a perfectly respectable crocus— supplemented with a poem, mind you—that ended:

 Still there is a better reason . . .